quicwg/base-drafts/draft-ietf-quic-transport.md

 PROTOCOL_VIOLATION.

 An endpoint cannot send this frame if it was provided with a zero-length connection ID by its peer.
-An endpoint that is receiving packets with a zero-length Destination Connection ID MUST treat receipt of a CONNECTION_ID_FINISHED frame as a connection error of type PROTOCOL_VIOLATION.
+An endpoint that provides a zero-length connection ID MUST treat receipt of a CONNECTION_ID_FINISHED frame as a connection error of type PROTOCOL_VIOLATION.

 ## STOP_SENDING Frame {#frame-stop-sending}